 Consolidation in Livestock Production

 Livestock production has shifted to much larger operations.
 Recent and ongoing ERS research documents those changes, and assesses the causal forces driving the shifts, for specific livestock commodities and for the sector as a whole (see, for example Technology, Organization, and Financial Performance in U.S. Broiler Production, EIB-126, June 2014, U.S. Hog Production from 1992 to 2009: Technology, Restructuring, and Productivity Growth, ERR-158, October 2013, The Transformation of U.S. Livestock Agriculture: Scale, Efficiency, and Risks, EIB-43, January 2009, and The Diverse Structure and Organization of Beef Cow-Farms, EIB-73, March 2011).

 ERS research also analyzes the economics of several public policy issues related to large scale livestock operations (see, for example Trends and Developments in Hog Manure Management: 1998-2009, EIB-81, September 2011, or Climate Change Policy and the Adoption of Methane Digesters on Livestock Operations, ERR-111, February 2011).
-Current ERS research projects include analyses of the economics of antibiotic use in livestock agriculture and on the impacts of Clean Water Act regulations of farm organization and performance.
+ERS has also analyzed the economics of antibiotic use in livestock agriculture (see Economics of Antibiotic Use in the U.S. Livestock Production, ERR-200, November 2015).